Book an Appointment

 It’s Not Just Stress.

-For years, teeth grinding (bruxism) and jaw pain have often been attributed to stress.
-While stress can play a role, in many cases grinding is also a physical response.
+Teeth grinding (bruxism) and jaw pain are often blamed on stress alone.
+While stress can play a role, grinding can also be a physical response to restricted breathing during sleep.

-When the airway becomes restricted during sleep, the body may instinctively clench and shift the jaw forward to help maintain airflow.
-Over time, this repeated strain can place stress on the jaw joints (TMJ), contributing to:
+When the airway becomes restricted at night, the body may instinctively clench and shift the jaw forward to help maintain airflow.
+Over time, that repeated strain can affect the jaw joints, surrounding muscles, and the teeth themselves.

-Woman touching her cheeks with both hands, displaying a pained expression, possibly indicating toothache or facial discomfort.
+Woman touching her cheeks with both hands, displaying a pained expression that suggests jaw or facial discomfort.

 Physical Discomfort